-A systematic well-defined process is the key in successful mobile application development at Peerbits.
-It is not just about creating a unique, innovative, highly useful application; but it is also about saving a lot of time and money of the clients.
+A systematic well-defined process is a key to successful mobile application development at Peerbits.
+It is not just about creating a unique, innovative, highly useful application; it is also about saving a lot of time and money for the clients.
 The key activities in our mobile app development process:

 Here understanding of the problem takes place.
 We dedicate ourselves to provide a top quality solution by enhancing the business model of the client.

 Wireframes created based on the defined concept.
 Designing options created in parallel with the wireframing.